 March 8, 2016 — Quadriga is banned from selling securities altogether when the British Columbia Securities Commission issues a cease trade order.
 Apparently, Quadriga has not submitted a financial audit for the year ended October 31, 2015.
 A “Management’s Discussion and Analysis” is also missing.

-March 18, 2016 — Director William Filtness and chief financial officer Natasha Tsai also step down from Quadriga, leaving Cotten the sole-guy-in-charge.
-(Quadriga PR.)
-Quadriga is now, a one-man band, with Cotten managing the majority of work from his laptop, wherever he happens to be.
-The servers were in the cloud, on Amazon Web Services.
-Cotten also “took sole responsibility” for handling the exchange’s coins. (affidavit)
+March 18, 2016 — Director William Filtness and chief financial officer Natasha Tsai step down from Quadriga.
+Cotten is now a one-man band, managing the majority of work from his laptop, wherever he happens to be.
+The servers are in the cloud on Amazon Web Services.
+According to court documents filed in January 2019, he also “took sole responsibility” for handling the exchange’s coins.

-November 3, 2016— Quadriga enters into an agreement with Billerfy, a third-party payment processor owned by José Reyes.
+November 3, 2016— Quadriga enters into an agreement with Billerfy, a third-party payment processor run by José Reyes.
 (Interpleader order)

 November 30, 2016 — Quadriga allows its FINTRAC registration to expire.

 April 5, 2017 — Cotten’s partner, Jennifer Kathleen Margaret Griffith changes her last name to Robertson.
 (Royal Gazette.)
 According to CBC, she has also used the name Jennifer Forgeron in the past.